My Sustainable Travel Must Haves Gift Guide

 2. Reusable Cutlery

-When you are out and about and don’t want to use the plastic cutlery the take away food stall is offering, grab this perfect bamboo cutlery roll up.
-Not only is bamboo biodegradable but it is super lightweight so won’t weigh your bag down.
+When you are out and about and don’t want to use the plastic cutlery the takeaway food stall is offering, grab this perfect bamboo cutlery roll-up.
+Not only is bamboo biodegradable but it is super lightweight so it won’t weigh your bag down.

 3. Organic Cotton Shopping Bags

 Every time you put on suncream and go swimming, the chemicals wash away into the ocean causing damage to the sea bed and coral.
-Switch to a reef safe organic natural sun cream and do your part for the environment.
-Mineral sunscreens are more accessible these days, like this one from Suntribe.
+Switch to a reef-friendly organic natural sun cream and do your part for the environment.
+Mineral sunscreens are more accessible these days, like this one from Blue Lizard.

 5. Bamboo Toothbrush

 I’ve been using bamboo toothbrushes for a while now and the thought of going back to a disposable plastic one is horrifying.
-If you have ever seen a beach clean up you will know that plastic toothbrushes are one of the top things found in the rubbish – they don’t degrade over time and are harmful for the environment.
+If you have ever seen a beach clean-up you will know that plastic toothbrushes are one of the top things found in the rubbish – they don’t degrade over time and are harmful to the environment.
 Choose a cute sustainable bamboo toothbrush like these colourful ones and feel good knowing it will biodegrade over time.

 6. Solid Toiletries